shyjek123/FreeCodeCamp/README.md

 This is the final cert project for freecodecamps relational dbs cert.
-I do not know why but this code does ont pass all the tests there are some issues with the welcoming and closing echo statements.
+I do not know why but this code does not pass all the tests there are some issues with the welcoming and closing echo statements.
-When the program is run it does and words everything as freecodecamp wanted but it still did not pass.
+When the program is run, it does and words everything as freecodecamp wanted but it still did not pass.
+It does not make much sense but something does not click right with the autograder.
+Neverthless this code demonstrates my understanding of the relational databases even though it did not match up perfectly wiht the autograder.